Green party leader Eamon ‘Skullduggery’ Ryan, took a journalist’s call today, above the roar of an industrial strength paper shredder.

 “I’ve done a complete trawl through the records and I can confidently say there is no evidence of that,” Skullduggery replied.

-As he spoke, he was forced to raise his voice a little, to compensate for the extra noise a shredder makes when it’s been fed too many documents at once.
+As he spoke, he had to raise his voice a little, to compensate for the extra noise a shredder makes when it’s been force fed too many documents at once.

 “But many things are proposed in sub committees that never see the light of day, so we may never know the full truth about what was said when, and by whom.”